ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-04-etc-ecosystem-spotlight-hebeswap-part-ii/index.md

 ![](18.png)

-7. Once MetaMask opens, you will see your WETC balance.
-In our case, it is 2.34092, which is the amount of ETC we transformed to WETC.
+7. Once MetaMask opens you will see your WETC balance.
+In our case, it is 2.34092 which is the amount of ETC we transformed to WETC.

 ![](19.png)